-- Notes: 1.
-Register bits are read by READ FLAG STATUS REGISTER command.
-All bits are volatile. - 2.
-These program/erase controller settings apply only to PROGRAM or ERASE command cycles in progress, or to the specific WRITE command cycles in progress as shown here. - 3.
+- 2. These program/erase controller settings apply only to PROGRAM or ERASE command cycles in progress; they do not apply to a WRITE command cycle in progress. - 3.
 Status bits are reset automatically. - 4.
 Error bits must be reset by CLEAR FLAG STATUS REGISTER command. - 5.
 Typical errors include operation failures and protection errors caused by issuing a command before the error bit has been reset to 0.